oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 takes a list of transfers and executes them.
 Transfers can be constructed manually but it is easier to use "Transfers Batch API" to do that.
-It will merge automatically subsequent transaction from the same source in order to optimise gas.
+It will merge automatically subsequent transaction from the same source in order to optimise gas usage.
 Here is how it can be done:

 ```typescript
 const transfers = transferBatch()